djh1997/tssc/dev/events.md

 # Events
 ![menubar](/dev/menubar.md)
 ##[35th Isle of Wight Triumph Weekend](/weekend.html)
-The Triumph Weekend will be held over the first May Bank holiday (3rd-6th of may 2024)
+The Isle of Wight Triumph Weekend will be held over the first May Bank Holiday (Friday 3rd May to Monday 6th May 2024)